Breiðafjörður: Culture and history

+Among the earliest known settlers of Breiðafjörður was Aud the Deep-Minded, who brought many of her followers to the area in the 9th Century following the death of her husband, Olaf the White, King of Dublin, and her son, Thorstein the Red.
+Aud took over leadership of Thorstein's dependents, not unusual in Viking Age Norse society, but she could not lead military campaigns, which may have influenced her decision to resettle her followers to Iceland.
+Upon arrival, Aud reportedly threw her high-seat pillars (Öndvegissúlur) into the sea and they came ashore at Hvamm, and she claimed several hundred square kilometers around Breiðafjörður.

+Geirmund Hjørson Heljarskinn held a kingdom in these lands in the 10th Century AD.

-During the Middle Ages, especially in the 12th century, there was a monastery of Augustine monks on the island of Flatey which formed an important centre of Icelandic culture.
-The most extensive medieval manuscript, the Flateyjarbók was written there.
+During the Middle Ages, especially in the 12th century, there was a monastery of Augustine monks on the island of Flatey, which formed an important centre of Icelandic culture.
+The most extensive local medieval manuscript, the Flateyjarbók was written there.
 Afterwards, the island was an important trading post and also home to a printing press.